compas-dev/tutorials/building-information-modelling/README.md

 > **WARNING:** COMPAS IFC is currently being upgraded to support COMPAS 2.0.
 > This upgrade is scheduled to be completed by the end of January 2024.
-> This tutorial is the intended usage for COMPAS IFC with COMPAS 2.0.
+> Before the completion of upgrade, this tutorial serves as the INTENDED USAGE for COMPAS IFC with COMPAS 2.0.
 > If you wish to use COMPAS IFC at its current state, please refer to the [COMPAS IFC documentation](https://compas.dev/compas_ifc).

 Creating custom computational workflows for BIM can be challenging, because most commercial BIM applications are close-sourced and not designed to be extended.
-It is also not easy to perform data-exchange between BIM applications like Revit and CAD software such as Rhino or Analysis tools such as FEA softwares.
-COMPAS provides a set of tools for working with BIM data in a transparent and interoperable way through IFC format, allowing users to programatically extract information, perform analysis on, modify or create BIM models in multiple plaforms.
+It is also not easy to perform data-exchange between BIM applications like Revit and CAD softwares such as Rhino or Analysis tools like FEA softwares.
+COMPAS provides a set of tools for working with BIM data in a transparent and interoperable way through IFC format, allowing users to programatically extract information, perform analysis on, modify and create BIM models in a unified manner across multiple plaforms.

 This tutorial will give an example of using COMPAS to load a BIM model of a simple house, replace its wall with a parametric one with custom metadata and then export again as a valid IFC file.